top of page

 Goitschel sisters, Christine and Marielle.
 Innsbruck 1964 Olympic Winter Games

-Two days later, Marielle got her revenge and finished ahead of her big sister in the Giant Slalom.
-In a one-run race, Christine posted a time of 1:53.11, which was later equaled by Saubert.
-The two were still out front when Marielle, starting 14th, flew down the 56-gate course in 1:52.24 to snatch the title from her sister and Saubert, completing a remarkable double for the French siblings, a feat unique in the history of the Winter Games.
+Two days later, Marielle got her revenge by finishing ahead of her older sister in the Giant Slalom.
+In the one-run race, Christine clocked a time of 1:53.11, which was later matched by Jean Saubert.
+Both were still leading when Marielle took her turn, starting in the 14th position.
+She raced down the 56-gate course in 1:52.24, snatching the title away from her sister and Saubert.
+This remarkable victory completed a unique double for the French siblings, a feat that had never been achieved in the history of the Winter Games.

-When she was later asked to name her highlight of the Innsbruck Games, Marielle replied, without a moment’s hesitation: “When Christine won the slalom and I came second.
+When asked to name her highlight of the Innsbruck Games, Marielle replied without a moment’s hesitation: “When Christine won the slalom and I came second.
 Even when I won the giant, I didn’t get as excited" Christine added: “It was unique!
 It was the first time!
 They were the most wonderful two or three minutes of our lives.
 After that, it doesn’t belong to you anymore”.

 Austria swept the Women's Downhill podium with Christl Haas (gold), Edith Zimmermann (silver), and Waltraud J. "Traudl" Hecher (bronze).